Locations:

 What is Klüver-Bucy syndrome?

 Klüver-Bucy syndrome (KBS) is an extremely rare brain disorder that can cause memory loss and behavioral problems.
 Some people with this disease try to eat nonfood items.
-Others have an unusually extreme sex drive.
+Others have an unusually intense sex drive.
 In severe cases, symptoms include seizures and dementia.

 Advertisement